twesio/RemoteProgrammer/README.md

 Todo
 ----
-* There is currently no way to customize the server port or ICD3CMD options at runtime.
+* To customize ICD3CMD options, search for **ICD3CMD_OPTIONS** in windows registry.
+A user interface will be added soon.
-If you're running a different chip than a PIC32MX795F512H, you have to change the parameter in the sources and recompile the programm.
+* There is currently no way to customize the server port at runtime.
+You have to change it in the sources and recompile the programm.

 Dependencies
 ------------